Yuba City bus disaster: Victims

+Out of the 52 passengers on board, 28 students and an adult adviser were killed.
+All of the surviving passengers were injured, most critically.
+The driver survived the crash but was seriously hurt.
 The crash claimed one additional victim.
-Daniel I. Wright, 15, died on May 24, 1976 at the Highland Hospital in Oakland, California due to the injuries he sustained in the crash.
+Daniel I. Wright, 15, died on May 24, 1976, at the Highland Hospital in Oakland, California due to the injuries he sustained in the crash.

 Investigation

-The accident was investigated by the National Transportation Safety Board, which it attributed to the unfamiliarity and inexperience of the driver with the design of the 26-year-old bus and his confusion of oil pressure and air pressure warnings.
+The accident was investigated by the National Transportation Safety Board, which it attributed to the unfamiliarity and inexperience of the driver with the design of the 26-year-old bus and his confusion with oil pressure and air pressure warnings.
 Contributing to the accident were: